 The determination of excessive usage will be made by ISO New England personnel reviewing access logs, notification of reduction in service to the Web site, or by other means.
 In all cases when it is discovered that excessive usage is occurring the IP address of the offending process will be throttled.

 In the case where an IP address has been throttled, ISO New England will do its best to identify the source of the requests.
 Whenever possible, impacted companies will be notified that throttling is occurring.
 To assist the ISO with communications with Market Participants, please verify your company has identified an "Emergency IT Contact" in ISO New England's Customer and Asset Management System (CAMS).
 Once throttling is occurring, ISO New England will verify that excessive usage has been eliminated before throttling is removed.
 In the case where the source of the IP is not known, the IP address will remain throttled until ISO New England has verified that excessive usage has been eliminated.

-For details about downloading data, see Acquiring Operational Data.
+For details about downloading data, see the Web Services Data page.